 JavaScript Obfuscator

-Obfuscate JavaScript code to protect your source code
+Obfuscate JavaScript to protect client-side code from reverse engineering.

 Input